 Our language system covers two main levels: Intensive and Advanced.

-Students in the MA in Latin will be trained in methodological approaches in Classics and will have the option to study appropriate ancient literature modules from our non-linguistic offer.
+Students in Latin (MA) will be trained in methodological approaches in Classics and will have the option to study appropriate ancient literature modules from our non-linguistic offer.

 Our language modules are specifically created for distance learners.
 Every student has access to all module materials, including reading lists, on the Virtual Learning Environment (Moodle).
 All modules are taught by our lecturers, and are designed to be accessible and friendly to students from all backgrounds.